West Brook

 Let West Brook Run!

 The only dam on West Brook, a major tributary of the Connetquot River, failed in 2019 and allowed the artificial pond behind it to drain.
 For the first time in over 100 years, the brook could once again flow naturally from its headwaters in Bayard Cutting Arboretum State Park down to the tidal reaches of the Great South Bay.
 It is now one of a only a few free-flowing streams on Long Island.
 It has great ecological potential as a place where migratory fish can return and other native riverine species can once again find a home.
-But the future of the stream is uncertain – New York State Parks is still deciding whether to repair the dam.
+New York State Parks has recently confirmed that they will not repair the dam!
+In addition to this exciting news, Seatuck was recently awarded grant funding, through NYS Invasive Species Grant Program, to continue our fight with the phragmites and other invasive species encroaching onto the site!

 Ecological and fiscal benefits of a free-flowing West Brook